zinc-sig/affairs/rfd/0010/README.md

 ### Activity Design Pattern

 Activities are extension-specific and receive dependencies through FX injection.
-Each extension defines its task queue constants and provides them as named dependencies:
+Each extension defines its task queue constants separately and registers activities within its module, keeping activity registration close to the domain logic:

 #### Submission Extension
 ```go